 St. Louis, Missouri, US

-Typewriter history is littered with machines like this Lasar and the men that made them, in this case, Godfrey Henry Lasar (1851 - 1940).
-Such typewriters were definitely innovative, sometimes odd and, more often than not, commercial flops.
-The men that designed them were determined inventors grasping at the opportunity to break into a new and lucrative industry.
-Unfortunately for them, thousands of their typewriter designs were simply swallowed up into obscurity.
+Typewriter history is littered with machines like this Lasar and the men that made them, in this case, Godfrey Henry Lasar (1851 - 1940). such typewriters were definitely innovative, sometimes odd and, more often than not, commercial flops.
+The men that designed them were determined innovators grasping at the opportunity to break into a new and lucrative industry.
+Unfortunately for many, their typewriter designs were swallowed whole by obscurity.

-Through 1893, the St. Louis Exchange was selling Lasar typewriters (sometimes carelessly spelled Larsar in their ads) for $75 a piece.
-They ran one last ad a couple years later in 1895.
-The Exchange referred to this as as the "Bargain Bulletin."
-In it, among all the other bargain buys, was for sale one "Nearly New" Lasar for a one-time cash sale of just $25.
-It has been speculated for decades that The Exchange purchased leftover stock from the Lasar Typewriter Company when it originally closed and now these ads prove it.
+The St. Louis Typewriter Exchange was selling Lasar typewriters (sometimes carelessly spelled Larsar in the ads) for $75.
+The final ad I was able to locate from the Exchange for the Lasar was in an 1895 titled the "Bargain Bulletin."
+In the ad, among all the other "bargain" buys, was for sale one "Nearly New" Lasar for a one-time cash sale of just $25.
+Typewriter historians have speculated for decades that the Exchange purchased leftover stock from the Lasar Typewriter Company when it closed and now these ads seem to corroborate it.

-Again, we can only speculate why the Lasar failed.
-One reason may have been that it typed uppercase exclusively when every other new typewriter on the market typed lowercase, too.
-G.H.
-Lasar did patent a shift mechanism (patent no.415,525) but hadn't implemented it.
+We can only speculate why the Lasar failed.
+One reason may have been because it typed uppercase exclusively whereas every other new typewriter on the market also typed lowercase.
+Under patent no.415,525 Godfrey did develop a shift mechanism but hadn't implemented it.
 Why?
 Did it have something to do with telegraphy?
 Was the Lasar always meant to be a "mill" typewriter?
-One of The Exchange's ads did market it as "The Best Machine for Telegraph Work," plus, the two testimonials they provided were both from telegraph operators.
-All those ads were published in railroad related periodicals, too.
+All of the Exchange's ads were, in fact, published in telegraph related periodicals and one did market the Lasar as "The Best Machine for Telegraph Work."
+Lastly, the two testimonials the ads provided were both from telegraph operators.